webuild-consortium/BU3/rb-etrc-docs/readme.md

 | 1.0 | 02-04-2026 | Added WE BUILD v1 author guidance in Sections 1.1 and 2.1 and introduced Sections 2.8 Code lists and 2.9 Integrity rules. |
 | 1.1 | 08-04-2026 | Added a Semantic Reference column to Chapter 2 attribute and metadata tables. |

-# WE BUILD Attestation Rulebook Template for attestations of type *ADD THE ATTESTATION TYPE HERE*
+# WE BUILD Attestation Rulebook Template for attestations of type *etrc electronic tax residence certificate*

 *This WE BUILD v1 template is derived from the EUDI attestation rulebook template and keeps its main chapter structure while adding practical author guidance and reusable placeholders.*